ctrueden/equilibrium/_pages/events/case-13e04.md

 The monster lady saves and takes only 5 points of radiant damage from the Spirit Guardians.
 Then she starts casting a 6th-level divine spell called Blade Barrier that slices through four of us.
 She is a shaman.
 She also moves towards everyone.

 The centaur turns into a were-tiger-centaur and says "You all stink of the gods.
 How fortunate for me."
 Then he does something and we feel a pull at our souls.
 Bec failed the save, so she feels...depleted in some ineffable, non-numeric kind of way.
 Everyone else is OK for now.
 Murky is unaffected.
-Hugen and Munin are affected somehow, although Freki doesn't find out about that until later.
+Hugin and Munin are affected somehow, although Freki doesn't find out about that until later.

 Oz feels ice climbing up his legs and needs a strength save.
 He fails and takes 9 points of cold damage and his speed is reduced.